Vietnam.vn - Nền tảng quảng bá Việt Nam

 French President Emmanuel Macron has remained silent since the deal was signed, while many politicians have expressed discontent.

-"Ursula von der Leyen has accepted Europe's surrender on trade, causing damage to our exporters, farmers and industry," Jordan Bardella, chairman of the National Rally (RN) party, told X.
+"Ursula von der Leyen has accepted Europe's trade surrender, causing damage to our exporters, farmers and industry," Jordan Bardella, head of the National Rally (RN) party, said on X.

 Marine Le Pen, an ally of Mr Bardella and a three-time presidential candidate, also called the deal a "political, economic and moral disaster".

-In addition, Mr. Philippe Latombe, a member of the Democratic Movement (MoDem) and an ally of Mr. Bayrou, said that although the agreement just reached between the EU and the US helps avoid a trade war, it comes at the cost of "a deplorable submission, a burden for the future and a sacrifice of some areas of sovereignty".
+In addition, Mr. Philippe Latombe, a member of the Democratic Movement (MoDem) and an ally of Mr. Bayrou, said that although the agreement just reached between the EU and the US helps avoid a trade war, it comes at the cost of "a deplorable submission, a burden for the future and the sacrifice of some areas of sovereignty."

 “This is a bad deal, except for President Trump,” he asserted.

-Meanwhile, on July 27, the French Socialist Party warned that the EU was becoming a "vassal" of the United States.
+Meanwhile, on July 27, the French Socialist Party warned that the EU was becoming a "vassal" of the US.

 The French Finance Ministry said Finance Minister Eric Lombard and Foreign Minister Jean-Noel Barrot will hold a meeting on July 30 with the country's major businesses to assess the impact of the deal.